nivthefox/jasmine/README.md

       command.

 #### Evaluation
-Some commands may have portions which are intended to be parsed as code.
+Some commands may have input which is intended to be parsed as code.
 For example, most commands which create output will respect substitution codes such as new line (%r) or tab (%t).